etsryn/Movie-Ticket-Reservation-System-MTRS/README.md

 1. Currently working on 3rd point of Contributing section.

 # Conclusion
-This program is currenlt compiling with zero error, so you are good to go with it, Thank You
+This program is currently compiling with zero error, so you are good to go with it, Thank You

 # Profile
 1. Name : Rayyan Ashraf